marko-js/marko/packages/marko/docs/state.md

 <div>The count is ${state.count}</div>
 ```

-> **Note:** Only properties that exist when `this.state` is first defined will be watched for changes.
+> **Note**: Only properties that exist when `this.state` is first defined will be watched for changes.
 If you don't need a property initially, you can set it to `null`.

 ## Updating state